ppomes/mod_image_resize/README.md

 - The module is thread-safe and works well with mpm_worker and mpm_event
 - Cache files are protected by a mutex to prevent race conditions
 - libvips is designed for high performance and minimal memory usage
-- For PNG compression, the module shells out to pngquant which may add some overhead

-## Benchmarks

-In our testing, this module with libvips is approximately:
-- 4-6x faster than a similar module using ImageMagick
-- 2-3x faster than PHP-GD based resizing
-- Uses 3-4x less memory than ImageMagick especially for large images

 ## License